aim-rsf/AIM-ECR-network/guidelines/funding.md

 # Funding Guidelines

-This document outlines the funding opportunities provided by the AIM RSF (Alan Turing Institute Research Support Fund) for the Early Career Researcher (ECR) Day scheduled for **November 23, 2023,** at the Alan Turing Institute.
+This document outlines the funding opportunities provided by the AIM RSF (Alan Turing Institute Research Support Facility ) for the Early Career Researcher (ECR) Day scheduled for **November 23, 2023,** at the Alan Turing Institute, British Library, London.

-## Accessibility Fund
-We are delighted to offer an Accessibility Fund designed to support individuals with specific needs.
-This fund extends to a maximum of ten applicants, each eligible for financial assistance of up to £250.
-To apply for the Accessibility Fund, it is essential to clearly articulate your specific accommodation requirements and provide a compelling explanation of why these accommodations are necessary.
-Additionally, please confirm your ability to provide receipts.
-This information enables us to tailor our support to ensure your experience is as comfortable and accessible as possible.
-Examples of accessibility needs may include childcare, an extra night's stay at a hotel due to caregiving responsibilities, and more.

-## Hotel Expenses
-The RSF can arrange hotel accommodation for a maximum of one day if explicitly requested in the registration form.
-However, if you have applied for the accessibility fund, which includes a request for an additional night, this exception will apply.

 ## Travel Expenses
 **As part of the ECR Day arrangements, the RSF is pleased to offer a travel cost subsidy of up to £150 (inclusive of VAT) per ECR.**

-The Turing can't arrange the travel for non-turing staff directly.
-ECRs will have to arrange their own travel with their research consortia and request reimbursement via one of the methods below.
+The Turing can't arrange the travel for non-Turing staff directly.
+ECRs will have to arrange their own travel and request reimbursement via one of the methods below.
 All travel should be in compliance with [The Alan Turing Institute’s internal Travel and Expenses Policy](https://az659834.vo.msecnd.net/eventsairwesteuprod/production-uobevents-public/55742e599b004367b24d306d7ad73916).

 There are two options for reimbursement:

-- If the ECRs are purchasing tickets through their internal institution system, individual consortia are asked to collate all travel expenses for their research group and to submit a single collective claim to the RSF team for reimbursement via three types of documents described below (not through a purchase order).
+- We encourage ECRs to purchase travel tickets through their internal institution system and for individual consortia to collate all travel expenses for their research group.
+A single collective claim using the three types of documents outlined below should be submitted to the RSF team for reimbursement.
 Consortia will need to fill them only once.
-The value of the ticket should be in alignment with Turing Travel policy.
 RSF will then administer this to the value of £150 (maximum) for each consortium member travelling.

-- If the ECR is paying on their own, each will need to submit individually by submitting three types of documents described below.
+- If the ECR is paying individually, each will need to submit individually by submitting three types of documents described below.

-Please note if the consortia are paying for travel expenses through their internal system and can't fill in the forms and will need to invoice us through a Purchase Order, the AIM RSF (aimrsf@turing.ac.uk) will need to be notified by **14 September** to discuss the options.
+In exceptional circumstances, we are able to reimburse consortia through a Purchase Order if consortia internal systems prohibit the use the forms below.
+For this process, the AIM RSF (aimrsf@turing.ac.uk) will need to be notified by **14 September** to discuss the options.

-Whenever feasible, we encourage individual consortia to consolidate all travel expenses for their research group and submit a single collective claim to the RSF team for reimbursement.
-The RSF will then process reimbursements up to the value of £150 for each consortium member who traveled.

 In line with our commitment to sustainability, we strongly recommend selecting the most cost-effective and environmentally friendly means of travel.
 Delegates traveling by train should explore cost-saving options, such as utilizing existing travel cards and discounts.
 Claimants traveling by train must use standard class unless a cheaper fare in first class is available.

+## Hotel Expenses
+The RSF can arrange hotel accommodation for a maximum of one night if  requested in the registration form.
+Successful applicants to the Accessibility Fund can request an additional night's stay if required.

+## Accessibility Fund
+We are delighted to offer an Accessibility Fund designed to support individuals with specific needs.
+This fund extends to a maximum of ten applicants, each eligible for financial assistance of up to £250.
+Examples of accessibility needs include (but are not limited to) childcare provision and/or an extra night's stay at a hotel due to caregiving responsibilities.
+To apply for the Accessibility Fund, it is essential to clearly articulate your specific  requirements and a compelling explanation of why these are necessary.
+This information enables us to tailor our support to ensure your experience is as comfortable and accessible as possible.
+Receipts will be required for the funds to be provided.

+## The Reimbursement Process

 To initiate the **expenses reimbursement process**, we require **three types of documents** from you.
 Please click on the links below to access the necessary files: